Survival Guides: Basic Survival Skills

 Survival is not merely an adventure.

-It is always being prepared for the unexpected: whether you become lost in the wilderness, hit by a natural disaster, or face an emergency in an urban setting, all this knowledge learned from survival books can be your difference between panicking and holding on to your control, or struggling and really thriving, between life and death.
+Being prepared for the unexpected is always important.
+Whether you become lost in the wilderness, are hit by a natural disaster, or face an emergency in an urban setting, the knowledge you gain from survival books can be the difference between panicking and holding on to your control, struggling and thriving, and life and death.

 In no way are the survival guides those books; they become a lifeline.

-Included in each is such a powerhouse of essential skills that it can help any person survive based on real-life survival scenarios - from building your shelter, obtaining water, firemaking, first aid, or self-defense down to foraging wild food.
+Each is such a powerhouse of essential skills that it can help any person survive based on real-life survival scenarios—from building shelter, obtaining water, making fire, providing first aid, or self-defense to foraging wild food.

 These books seem to pass on practical knowledge that everybody can learn.

 This ends with reading.
-Knowledge without practice is useless.
-That's why you must apply what you learned.
+Knowledge without practice is useless, so you must apply what you have learned.

-Try building fire without matches, practice navigating without GPS, or assemble a bug-out bag equipped with all the things you'll ever need in case of an emergency.
+You can try building a fire without matches, practicing navigating without GPS, or assembling a bug-out bag with everything you'll ever need in an emergency.

-The more you train, the more confident you'll be if you ever have to rely on these skills.
+The more you train, the more confident you will be if you need to rely on these skills.

 That is why, in this day and age, it's easy to assume that someone is out there who will always bail you out; help is just around the corner.

-But history teaches us otherwise, that disasters can happen anytime and without warning, and sometimes, we are alone.
+But history teaches us otherwise: Disasters can happen anytime and without warning; sometimes, we are alone.

 Preparedness and self-reliance are not exclusive only to survivalists or preppers.